48lakes/records/README.md

 =======
 ﻿# Records â€” Beta

-A selfâ€‘hosted, singleâ€‘page app for browsing a Discogsâ€‘backed music collection with artwork management, local/Plex playback helpers, and optional BluOS control.
+A sel-hosted, singleâ€‘page app for browsing a Discogsâ€‘backed music collection with artwork management, local/Plex playback helpers, and optional BluOS control.
 Backend is FastAPI + PostgreSQL; frontend is a lightweight vanilla JS UI served from the API.

 ## Highlights